thehyve/transmartApp-doc/source/smartr.rst

 The panel provides the following options:

 -   **Rows to show**: change this number to control the number of rows to show in the final heatmap.
-The rows shown depends on the chosen *Ranking Criteria*.
+The rows shown depend on the chosen *Ranking Criteria*.

 -   **Group columns by**: you can set this to either *Node Order* or *Subject ID*.

--   **GeneCard**: Set this to *Yes* to confirm you have read the terms of use for the GeneCards service.
+-   **GeneCards**: Set this to *Yes* to confirm you have read the terms of use for the GeneCards service.
+    Using this option will create references to the GeneCards webservice for details about specific markers.
     If this is left to *No*, then clicking on biomarkers in the corresponding heatmap rows will open the relevant page at the EMBL EBI web service.

 -   **Ranking criteria**: choose the metric to apply biomarker ranking.
 This will determine the order of rows in the heatmap.
 Options include metrics based on *Expression level*, *Expression variability*, and *Differential expression*.
-The last option is only available when having defined two cohort subsets, see `Heatmap: Differential expression`_.
+The last option is only available when having defined two cohort subsets during cohort selection, see `Heatmap: Differential expression`_.

 The heatmap will appear after clicking **Create plot**.